aquariumterm/aquarium/Phase2/Process.md

 - Build now works 100% on Mac OS X and Debian-based linux distros with no bugs (100% done!!)
 	- Possibility of extending to other distros, but for now this is sufficient
 - Term.js now integrates with the NodeWebKit build and works natively with no bugs.
 (100% done!)
-- React.js components are developed, but require polish and improvement (75% )
+- React.js components are developed, but require polish and improvement
-	- Next planning meeting will include discussion of mockup to solidify design idea
+	- Next planning meeting will include discussion of mock-up to solidify design idea
 - Our Minimum Viable Product for Phase 2 is now more or less complete with room for polish left

 ##### March 4th - Sprint 4 Planning